mystroken/mystroken/README.md

 </p>

 <blockquote align="left">
-  👨🏾‍💻 A software engineer who likes to solve problems in a simple, elegant and efficient way.
+  👨🏾‍💻 A software engineer who likes to solve problems in a simple and efficient way.
 </blockquote>

 <br>